tanham/tanham.github.io/_posts/2016-09-08-my-rc-start-experience.markdown

 Leading up to this session I wrote up my learning priorities and a list of specific questions about what I had been working on.

 For most of this session we used screen sharing to walk through building a JavaScript carousel and she showed me examples of DOM Manipulation using JavaScript.
 This was the most helpful session up until this point.
-Hearing her talk through why she did certain things and about how she thought about the code solidify some of my understanding.
+Hearing her talk through why she did certain things and about how she thought about the code solidified some of my understanding.

 After this session I began building my own small JavaScript projects and finding real-world applications for the scripts that I was learning.